A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 The fields contain the following:

-• am-unknowns:
+• am-all-morphs:

-• am-unknowns-count:
+• am-unknown-morphs-count:

 • am-highlighted:

-An HTML version of the text that highlights the morphs based on learning status
+An HTML version of the text that highlights the morphs based on learning status.

 • am-score: